 - Landing page experience

-Bing provides you with the quality score more so in order to guide you on how to improve your account’s quality, so that they’ll be more prominent in search results.
+Bing provides you with quality score to guide how to improve your account’s quality so that they’ll be more prominent in search results.

-When deciding whether to try out Bing or not, a good place to start thinking is whether or not your industry has a presence in Bing.
-Since Bing does seem to appeal to certain demographics more than others, it also makes sense that they would have a larger presence in certain industries.
+When deciding whether to try out Bing or not, ask whether your industry has a presence in Bing.
+Since Bing does seem to appeal to specific demographics more than others, it makes sense that they would have a more prominent presence in certain industries.

-As you can see, Bing is actually the market leader in the financial services industry.
-This also correlates with the demographics as the users tend to be a bit older and wealthy.
+B2B, Finance & Insurance, consumer electronics, and technology are better on Bing.
+This correlates with the demographics as the users tend to be a bit older and wealthy.

 Bing Ads Best Practices

-Importing campaigns is a great and efficient way to get your Bing Ads account up and running.
-However, getting conversions tracked isn’t quite as convenient.
-Since Bing is its own separate platform, it has its own separate conversion tracking code that will need to be planted, and just importing your AdWords campaigns won’t take care of this step for you.
+Importing campaigns is an efficient way to get your Microsoft Ads account up and running.
+But tracking conversion rates isn’t quite as convenient.
+Since Bing is its own platform, it has a separate conversion tracking code you’ll need to add—importing your Google Ads campaigns won’t take care of this step for you.

 Monitor & Optimize Separately

-A good place to start would be to adjust the bids appropriately to Bing.
-The Bing Keyword Planner is a free tool that can help you accurately set your bids based on the estimated traffic volume in Bing.
-Generally speaking, you can expect to lower the bids in Bing due to the lesser competition.
+Adjust your bids appropriately to Bing.
+The Bing Keyword Planner is a free tool that helps you with that based on the estimated search volume in Bing.
+Generally speaking, expect to lower your bids in Bing because there’s less competition.

-Since Bing did release expanded text ads that are the same format as Google’s, it’s still possible to import your ads from AdWords.
-In fact, it’s even possible to import only your expanded text ads from Google if so desired.
-Whether you choose to import both ETAs and/or standard text ads, from that point forward, we recommend you begin testing different ad messages in Bing that may be more aligned with your Bing demographics.
+Microsoft Ads expanded text ads are the same format as Google Ads.
+Whether you choose to import both ETAs and/or standard text ads from Google Ads, from that point forward, test different ad messages that align with your Bing demographics.

-At the end of the day, regardless of CPCs, CTRs, or any other PPC acronym you can throw out there, the one metric that should dictate where you place your advertising budget is the Cha-Chings.
-Our clients and adoring fans have heard us preach this since day one and we truly believe it.
-The PPC world can get pretty cluttered and confusing at times, but it’s really pretty simple when you break it down to one question and answer.
+Our clients and adoring fans have heard us preach this since day one, and we genuinely believe it.
+The PPC world can be confusing, but it’s simple when you break it down to one question and answer.

 What’s making me more money?

-Now, the challenge is on for you to Bing it on.
-How will you use Bing Ads to expand your audience reach?
-Perhaps you’ve already tried Bing Ads?
-If so, have you had success and in which verticals do you find it to work best?
+How will you use Microsoft Ads to expand your audience reach?
+Perhaps you’ve already tried Microsoft Ads?
+If so, have you had success with it?
+In what verticals?